 Some dogs are also very interested in eating anything that looks even remotely like food.
-Vomiting acutely is a sign that your dog may have gotten into poison or toxin in the environment that can make them very sick.
+Vomiting acutely is a sign that your dog may have gotten into poison or ingested toxins in the environment that can make them very sick.

-Cerenia can help reduce the vomiting that your pet experiences, however, if toxins or poisons have been introduced into their systems it will most likely require additional treatment from a veterinarian.
+Cerenia can help reduce the vomiting that your pet experiences, however, if toxins or poisons have been introduced into their systems it will most likely require additional treatment from a veterinarian or animal healthcare professional.

 Interaction With Drugs

-If your dog has been prescribed a new medication, your dog may suffer from vomiting as their body tries to adjust to the medication or as a reaction that is adverse.
+If your dog has been prescribed a new medication, your dog may suffer from vomiting as their body tries to adjust to the other medications or as a reaction that is adverse.